- Deposit: $100 + 1st Week Instalment (Total $130)

 You must make a reasonable effort to complete the course in your own time.
-You acknowledge that the Australian College of Community Services and Care is an online and distance educator.
+You acknowledge that the Australian College of Community Services and Care is an online educator.
 All learning materials are provided for you to study and complete in your own time.
 Whilst we provide assistance for your study you understand that our trainers are only able to provide occasional support.
 An example of occasional support might be an email or telephone query to your trainer to clarify a question before attempting an answer.
 Trainers are unable to provide you with answers or complete the work for you.

 Force Majeure Event means any of the following causes or contributing factors provided that they are outside the reasonable control of the affected party: